Case In Point

 - comments and inquiries about her Christian faith and sexual activity

-- a co-worker asking if the applicant had ever been to a gynecology appointment and how old the applicant was when the applicant asked what a speculum was during a procedure the two were performing.
+- a co-worker asking if the applicant had ever been to a gynecology appointment and asking how old the applicant was when the applicant asked what a speculum was during a procedure the two were performing.

 Vice Chair Hart dismissed the application as having no reasonable prospect of success following a preliminary hearing.
 In doing so, he made the following helpful comments with respect to the workplace interactions the applicant experienced (as outlined above, in order):